-An incomplete (I) grade will not be given except in the case of a true emergency that can be documented by medical records, death certificates, etc. Even if a true emergency exists, a student will not be allowed an extension (an I grade) unless that student has been attending classes and has kept up with the work before the emergency.
+An incomplete (I) grade will not be given except in the case of a true emergency that can be documented by medical records, death certificates, etc. Even if a true emergency exists, a student will not be allowed an extension (an "I" grade) unless that student has been attending classes and has kept up with the work before the emergency.

-When an I grade is submitted, the professor will complete an incomplete grade form in the Office of Registration and Records explaining the reasons for the I grade and listing the student's grades in the course.
-The student must then complete the work by the end of the fourth week of the next term, or the I will be converted to an F (unless the professor has specified that the I be converted to a C or D).
-After six months, the Academic Affairs Council must approve changes in grades.
+The student must then complete the work by the end of the fourth week of the next term, or the "I" will be converted into an "F" (unless the professor has specified that the "I" be converted to a C or D).
+After six months, the academic dean must approve changes in grades.